-(A) numbers or other items specified in the relevant confirmation shall be deemed to be references to the numbers or other items specified for such purpose in the relevant Final Terms.
+- (A) numbers or other items specified in the relevant confirmation shall be deemed to be references to the numbers or other items specified for such purpose in the relevant Final Terms. - (B) "Confirmation" shall be references to the relevant Final Terms; - (C) "Calculation Period" shall be references to the relevant Interest Period; - (D) "Termination Date" shall be references to the Maturity Date;

-- (B) "Confirmation" shall be references to the relevant Final Terms; - (C) "Calculation Period" shall be references to the relevant Interest Period; - (D) "Termination Date" shall be references to the Maturity Date; - (E) "Effective Date" shall be references to the Interest Commencement Date; and if the Final Terms specify "2021 ISDA Definitions" as being applicable:
+(E) "Effective Date" shall be references to the Interest Commencement Date; and if the Final Terms specify "2021 ISDA Definitions" as being applicable:

-(F) "Administrator/Benchmark Event" in the 2021 ISDA Definitions shall be disapplied if the Final Terms specify "2021 ISDA Definitions" as being applicable; and
+(A) "Administrator/Benchmark Event" shall be disapplied; and

-(G) if the Temporary Non-Publication Fallback in respect of any specified Floating Rate Option is specified to be "Temporary Non-Publication - Alternative Rate" in the Floating Rate Matrix of the 2021 ISDA Definitions, the reference to "Calculation Agent Alternative Rate Determination" in the definition of "Temporary Non-Publication- Alternative Rate" shall be replaced by "Temporary Non-Publication Fallback - Previous Day's Rate".
+(B) if the Temporary Non-Publication Fallback in respect of any specified Floating Rate Option is specified to be "Temporary Non-Publication - Alternative Rate" in the Floating Rate Matrix of the 2021 ISDA Definitions, the reference to "Calculation Agent Alternative Rate Determination" in the definition of "Temporary Non-Publication-Alternative Rate" shall be replaced by "Temporary Non-Publication Fallback - Previous Day's Rate".